frendsick/torth/docs/keywords.md

 Pop the topmost item from the stack and push the string representation of its type to the stack as [str](./types.md#str---string).

-The type of stack's topmost item is calculated at compile time and the type is saved in the resulting binary as a string literal.
+The type of stack's topmost item is calculated at compile time, and the type is saved in the resulting binary as a string literal.
 If you want to mutate the string, please create a copy from it first using the `str.copy` function from the [std](../lib/std.torth) library.
 Mutating static string literals could result in undefined behavior.

 ## WHILE